Kaagar: Production

 Kaagar is produced by Viacom18 Studios and Udaharnarth Nirmit in association with Bahuroopi Productions.
 As the story of the film focuses on rural areas, the film was shot in Akluj and nearby rural areas of town.

 Soundtrack

-Music and background score is given by A.V.
-Prafullachandra.
+Music and background score is composed by AV Prafullachandra.
 Songs are recorded by Kavita Ram, Vivek Naik, Rahul Chitnis, Santosh Bote, Jasraj Joshi, Rucha Bondre, Shashaa Tirupati, Harshavardhan Wavare, Adarsh Shinde, Pravin Kunwar, Amaan Khaan, Jazim Sharma, Amruta Subhash, Manish Rajgire.
 Lyrics by Vaibhav Deshmukh.

 Release

-Kaagar was scheduled to be theatrically released on 26 April 2019 and available to streaming on Netflix.
+Kaagar was theatrically released on 26 April 2019 and available for streaming on Netflix.
 Initially film was released on 7 February 2019 but pushed due to production.